bioe498/bioe498pj.hw3/README.md

 ### Procedure

-Using the `rsm` package, set up a full-factorial, rotatable CCD.
+1. Using the `rsm` package, set up a full-factorial, rotatable CCD.
 Do not randomize the run order.
 Set the variable codings using the names in the above table and name the response variable `titer`.
 Make sure your design includes a blocking factor so you can perform the factorial and axial runs separately.

-Use the `run_experiments` function with `block=1` to add the responses for the factorial experiments.
+2. Use the `run_experiments` function with `block=1` to add the responses for the factorial experiments.

-Build a RSM model using FO and TWI terms.
+3. Build a RSM model using FO and TWI terms.
 Does the FO and TWI surface fit the data well?
 Does this model have a reasonable stationary point?
 If so, is it a minimum, maximum, or a saddle point?

-Use the `run_experiments` function with `block=2` to add the responses for the axial experiments.
+4. Use the `run_experiments` function with `block=2` to add the responses for the axial experiments.

-Build a SO RSM model.
+5. Build an SO RSM model.
 Do the second-order terms improve the model?
 Does this model have a reasonable stationary point?
 If so, is it a minimum, maximum, or a saddle point?

-Use the `steepest` function to find the conditions with the maximum acetoin titer within the design space.
+6. Use the `steepest` function to find the conditions with the maximum acetoin titer within the design space.
 What are the optimal operating conditions?

-Repeat the above steps using a CCD with a 2^5-1 Fractional Factorial Design.
+7. Repeat the above steps using a CCD with a 2^5-1 Fractional Factorial Design.

 ### Submission